FRANÇAIS

 Development of a finite element model for solving 2D Navier-Stokes equations in deep surface textures causing cavitation

-Aboussafy, Charles, Brunetière, Noël et Guilbault, Raynald.
+Aboussafy, Charles, Brunetière, Noël and Guilbault, Raynald.
 2025. « Development of a finite element model for solving 2D Navier-Stokes equations in deep surface textures causing cavitation ».
 Communication lors de la conférence : CSME-CFDSC-CSR 2025 International Congress (Montreal, QC, Canada, May 25-28, 2025).

 [thumbnail of 230 - Development of a finite element mo.pdf]